rockstor/rockstor-doc/installation/quickstart.rst

 Rockstor is a complete Linux distribution "Built on openSUSE" intended for direct hardware installation.
 Virtual Machine installs can work but are not recommended without full drive or preferably whole drive controller pass-through.
 Hardware raid underneath btrfs, Rockstor's chosen filesystem, will weaken data integrity assurances.
-Raid controllers, if used, should be configured to HBA / JBOD operation.
+Raid controllers, if used, should thus be configured to HBA / JBOD operation.

 * x86_64 celeron/AMD equiv, or ARM64 A53 processor (2+ cores i3+ or A72+ recommended).
 * 2 GB RAM (4 GB+ recommended).